 By Mark Feffer

-Consider directing your energies toward contracting (also known as "freelancing"), where you can find project based, skill-centric, time-specific positions, which are usually paid well and by the hour.
+Consider directing your energies toward freelancing (also known as "contracting"), where you can find project based, skill-centric, time-specific positions, which are usually paid well and by the hour.

 While they may not present the ideal situation, these jobs allow you to stay in touch with the professional world, pay the bills, and show prospective employers that you’ve remained active and engaged in the workforce.